 Holidays in Badesi: beaches and sights

-The beaches here are characterised by white sand and dunes interspersed with green junipers that offer shelter from the hot summer sun.
+Badesi Mare has a 12-kilometer-long coastline whose beaches are characterised by white sand and dunes interspersed with green junipers that offer shelter from the hot summer sun.

 – Li Junchi is the main beach of Badesi and is 8 kms long.

-– Li Cossi is near Badesi and it is definitely worth a visit: a cove shielded from the wind, bordered by pink trachyte cliffs with a seabed suitable for children, but also a paradise for snorkelers.
+– Li Cossi is a beach near Badesi and it is definitely worth a visit: a cove shielded from the wind, bordered by pink trachyte cliffs with a seabed suitable for children, but also a paradise for snorkelers.